Mask Safety Tips for Exercise During the Coronavirus Pandemic

 - Set reasonable expectations for yourself, and don’t try to jump right in at the same level you were without the mask, especially if you took some time off and reduced activity level since the pandemic began.
-Consider an EliteX 360 evaluation prior to resuming a sports regimen.
+Consider a Kinetisense evaluation prior to resuming a sports regimen.

 - Take breaks when you need to.
 Listen to your body, and don’t try to force yourself if you aren’t feeling 100%.
 Put your health and wellbeing first.